 Benefits: Excellent pay is only part of the compensation you will earn working for the Marine Corps as a civil servant.
 The Marine Corps offers numerous benefits and special programs.
 Federal civil servants receive a salary that is competitive with those in private industry.
 The federal government offers civil service employees a portable retirement plan with government matching contributions.
 In addition, federal civil servants receive affordable insurance plans for health, dental, vision, and life.

-In-depth Information about civil service career opportunities with the Marine Corps.
+In-depth Information - Apply Online.
 For more in-depth information about working as a civil servant with the United States Marine Corps and to view a current list of employment opportunities go to: https://www.marines.mil/ and also: https://careers.usmc-mccs.org/

 Civil Service Employment Opportunities at Marine Corps Bases and Organizations